Lehigh County Government Center

-Fourth Economy, a national economic development firm has listed Lehigh County, PA, as one of the top ten counties in the US to attract future growth and investment as part of its recently released Fourth Economy Community Index.
+In December of 2012 Fourth Economy, a national economic development firm has listed Lehigh County, PA, as one of the top ten counties in the US to attract future growth and investment as part of its recently released Fourth Economy Community Index.

-Fourth Economy ranked Lehigh County seventh in the “Large-Sized Counties” segment that had populations between 150,000 and 499,999 based on the following criteria: investment, talent, sustainability, place and diversity.
+Fourth Economy ranked Lehigh County seventh in the “Large-Sized Counties” segment that had populations between 150,000 and 499,999 based on the following criteria: investment, talent, sustainable, place and diversity.
 Other specific indicators included: wage and employment growth, education levels, drive times, home values, minority business ownership, agricultural and manufacturing capacity and population density.

 “We are honored to see Lehigh County recognized by Fourth Economy as one of the leading economic growth counties in the United States," said LVEDC President and CEO, Don Cunningham.
 “It is always good to see national entities discover what we know is happening here in the Lehigh Valley.
 It confirms what we continually are seeing that businesses want to start here, grow here and come here, on both sides of the Lehigh Valley.”

 SBA's Philadelphia Emerging Leaders Program Is Accepting Applicants!

 Please contact office for more information: (610) 782-3565

 Five Year Consolidated Plan